Plano Independent School District: Feeder schools chart

 In 2009, the development of more schools in Plano's eastern region, as well as more students attending them, reignited a boundary-line debate.
 Certain issues, such as socio-economic integration and ethnic balance in the schools, became points of intense discussion that became very publicized and heated.
 Distance from McMillen and Williams also caused debate against the socioeconomic balance.
 Eventually, it was settled with mixed socioeconomic and ethnic balance between the two high schools.
 The following year, the School Board settled the debate so as to affect feeder schools going into Plano West: due to the high student populations of Plano and Plano East as compared to the lower population of Plano West, two of the most populated high schools were approved to feed into Plano West, and Schimelpfenig Middle School students could choose between two tracks, leading either to Plano Senior or Plano West.
 However, this prompted some parents to be concerned about possible future overcrowding at Plano West.
 In 2011, the School Board agreed to tweak their plan to ease worries about Plano West overcrowding: Schimelpfenig Middle School students would not be allowed to choose tracks, but instead would all go to Clark High and then Plano Senior High, with the option to transfer.

 In 2016, the enrollment boundaries for Mendenhall, Aldridge, and Brinker Elementary Schools were redrawn so as to allow smoother transitions into their appropriate feeder schools.

+In the summer 2025, Davis and Forman Elementary Schools and Armstrong and Carpenter Middle Schools closed prompting new boundaries.
+The students of Plano Regional Day School Program for the Deaf at Davis Elementary had to shift to Harrington Elementary School.